Alternative versions of Spider-Man: Spider-Verse films

 The 2018 animated film Spider-Man: Into the Spider-Verse adapts the "Spider-Verse" storyline and the Ultimate Spider-Man books starring Miles Morales.
 Variations of Miles Morales, Spider-Gwen, Spider-Ham, Spider-Noir, SP//dr, Spider-Man 2099, and a divergent version of the Spider-Man from the 1960s animated series (voiced by Shameik Moore, Hailee Steinfeld, John Mulaney, Nicolas Cage, Kimiko Glenn, Oscar Isaac, and Jorma Taccone, respectively) are featured.

 The film also features two different versions of Peter Parker.
 The version in Miles' dimension, Earth-1610B, has been Spider-Man for 10 years, was married to Mary Jane Watson, and also had a secret underground lair in Aunt May's backyard that housed dozens of different Spider-Man costumes and gear.
-In the movie's first act, he is killed by the Kingpin while trying to stop the villain from using a particle accelerator to access other dimensions.
+In the film's first act, he is killed by the Kingpin while trying to stop the villain from using a particle accelerator to access other dimensions.
 His death inspires the recently bitten Miles Morales into carrying on his mission as the new Spider-Man and stopping the Kingpin from endangering the city.
 Unlike other versions, this version of Peter has blond hair.
 He was voiced by Chris Pine.

 Spider-Man's exposure to the particle accelerator causes Peter B. Parker, the Spider-Man of Earth-616B, to get sucked into Miles' dimension.
 This version of Peter is in his late 30s and has been Spider-Man for 22 years.
 He was also married to Mary Jane Watson, but they divorced after he refused to have children with her.
 This, coupled with the death of his Aunt May, sent Peter's life into a downward spiral where he gave up being the wall-crawler, resulting in him getting lazier and overweight.
 He reluctantly agrees to mentor Miles on becoming the new Spider-Man to return to his home dimension, but later tries to prevent Miles from joining the other displaced Spider-Men when the young hero's inexperience begins to hold them back and volunteers to sacrifice himself so the other heroes can get home.
 Miles later joins them in the final fight against the Kingpin and his minions after he learns how to control his powers and instills new confidence in Peter that he will successfully defend his dimension.
 Thanks to his experience with Miles and a run-in with an alternate version of his ex, Peter decides to give his relationship with Mary Jane another shot.
 He was voiced by Jake Johnson.

-The sequel, Spider-Man: Across the Spider-Verse, also features a multitude of alternate Spider people, many original creations but also many returning Spider-Man variants, including Spider-Man 2099, Spider-Woman, Spider-Punk, Spider-Man India, Scarlet Spider, Spectacular Spider-Man, Insomniac Spider-Man and Spider-Byte.
+The sequel, Spider-Man: Across the Spider-Verse, features a multitude of alternate Spider people, many original creations but also many returning Spider-Man variants, including Spider-Man 2099, Spider-Woman, Spider-Punk, Spider-Man India, the Scarlet Spider, the Spectacular Spider-Man, Insomniac's Spider-Man, and Spider-Byte.